music-encoding/guidelines/_guidelines-dev/02-shared/01-sharedstructuralelements/02-sharedmusicelement/03-sharedmdivcontent.md

 version: "dev"
 ---

-The {% include link elem="mdiv" %} element may contain one or both of two possible views: score and parts.
+The contents of {% include link elem="mdiv" %} can be organised according to the two encoding paradigms provided by the {% include link elem="score" %} and {% include link elem="parts" %} elements.

 {% include desc elem="score" %}
 {% include desc elem="parts" %}